DarioVernola/StreamingDataAnalytics-project/epl_tomatopick/readme.md

 );
 ```

-An instance of the **TreeToPickTomatoesFrom** schema translates to a command given to the drones to pick tomatoes from it, whereas an instance of the **DronePicking** schema is issued once a certain drone has picked one tomato.
+An instance of the **TreeToPickTomatoesFrom** stream translates to a command given to the drones to pick tomatoes from it, whereas an instance of the **DronePicking** stream is issued once a certain drone has picked one tomato.

 The position attribute is represented as a string as it will not be used in this example.